Posts

 Case Studies: Cities That Saved Through Transit

-To understand the real-world impact of public transportation on road maintenance costs, it’s helpful to examine cities that have successfully integrated transit into their infrastructure planning.
+To understand the real-world impact of public transportation on road maintenance, it helps to examine cities that have integrated transit deeply into infrastructure planning.

 Seattle's Light Rail Expansion